-The LH and RH drive shafts are each fitted with a torque limiting 'rattle' clutch at the outboard end.
+The LH and RH drive shafts are each fitted with a torque limiting clutch (item 1, fig. 6).
 The clutch is preset and has no user adjustment.
 If the clutch repeatedly trips then it may be necessary to revise the method of working, i.e. shallower first pass, or slower forward speed to prevent overloading the machine.